Welcome to Agile Living and AgiliZen!

 - promote iterative design thinking and agilizing as the new “default” for how we approach complex problem solving

-- encourage full spectrum thinking about attention management challenges – rather than labeling attention management and self-control challenges as personal defects, deficits and illnesses, see them as indicators of biological differences which when cultivated have valuable applications in certain contexts – even though these traits and differences may create performance challenges in contexts designed for people who are more easily controlled, such as traditional teacher centered classrooms and workplaces that require sticking to schedules and routines, these same traits can be powerful strengths and valuable assets in contexts where improvisation and the ability to be need-driven rather schedule driven are helpful
+- encourage full spectrum thinking about attention management challenges – rather than labeling attention management and self-control challenges as personal defects, deficits and illnesses, see them as indicators of biological differences which when cultivated have valuable applications in certain contexts.Even though unusual traits and brain differences may create performance challenges in certain contexts which designed for “average” or neurotypical people, such as traditional teacher centered classrooms and workplaces that require sticking to schedules and routines, these same traits can be powerful strengths and valuable assets in contexts where improvisation and the ability to challenge the way things are, and respond to frequently changing, urgent, non-routine needs are helpful – such as in an emergency room situation, or doing creative project work.

 In 2012, I became a member of the Association for Contextual Behavior Science which promotes the compassionate and respect-based application of contextual cognitive and behavioral science to alleviate human suffering and promote human well being.
 This includes